-This online training series explains how to analyze requirements and design a secure Windows Server 2003 network in a medium to large environment.
+This series explains how to analyze requirements and design a secure Windows Server 2003 network in a medium to large environment.
 Specific aspects presented are public key infrastructure, Internet Information Services (IIS), IP Security (IPSec), wireless LAN, VPN, Active Directory, Encrypted File System (EFS), and backup and recovery processes.

-This Windows Server 2003 Security MCSE 70-298 online training series provides 33 hours of self-paced courseware.
+This Windows Server 2003 Security MCSE 70-298 online training series provides over 33 hours of self-paced courseware.
 This web-based training provides 1 year of unlimited access to all of the following lessons:

-2 .
+1 .
 Defining a Baseline Security Template

 5 .
 Designing Network Infrastructure Security